CCSP exam details and process [updated 2021]

 CCSP exam schedule, duration and format

 You should schedule your exam after the 120 days of video access that you will be granted on payment for the exam.
-The exam is intense and is designed to take you four hours to complete.
+The exam is intense and is designed to take you three hours to complete.
 It comprises 125 multiple-choice questions and is offered in English.
 In order to pass the exam, you will need to accumulate a minimum of seven hundred out of a thousand points.

 Booking and taking the exam